spacecolonyone/MarsCityState/README.md

 The city will build its first industrial factory in space in around 2100.

 Building on the first space elevator, a network of space elevators will speed up and improve the logistics between the surface of Mars, its orbits as well as the Earth and asteriod belt.
 The city will have a clear advantage over Earth in building a large industrial complex in space.
-This complex will have lower cost for transportation and construction as compared to Eath competition.
+This complex will have lower cost for transportation and construction as compared to the competition on Earth.
 It will have high levels of automation with operations in space premises performed by robots and remotely controlled from Mars surface.

 ![milestone-2](https://user-images.githubusercontent.com/637315/80925235-bd5fbb80-8d96-11ea-87cb-a1a8ce36ce03.png)

 The factory will have strong competitive advantages over the industrial sites on the Earth in producing certain products, supporting special technologies and developing certain economies.
 For example, it will have easier access to asteroid-mined resources, will be able to use technologies relying on zero-gravity or vacuum, will be less exposed to risks of polution, etc.

 The industrial factory in space will define the identity of the city for many decades.
 It will direct its economy by developing its specialization in exported goods and services.
-As importantly, it will support the growth of the population of the city to a size that becomes recongizable and significant in our civilization.
+Equally importantly, it will support the growth of the population of the city to a size that becomes recognizable and significant in our civilization.

 <div style="page-break-after: always;"></div>